Need help? Call Tony now: 01952 407599

 Here’s what lean enables that sprawl can’t: practical retrieval.

-My wiki is organised by zone - client work, owned ventures, philosophy, operations.
+I’ve organised my wiki by zone - client work, owned ventures, philosophy, operations.
 When I say “load client files,” AI loads 16 relevant documents.
 When I say “load venture files,” it loads 7 different ones.

-This only works because each zone stays tight.
-Try this with 400 files and you’re loading noise, guessing at relevance, or spending more time finding than doing.
+This only works because I keep each zone tight.
+I tried this with a bloated file structure and I was loading noise, guessing at relevance, or spending more time finding things than doing things.

 The structure serves the work.
 Bloat breaks the structure.